GISLab-ELTE/WasteDetection/web_app/backend/README.md

   - `FLASK_SECRET_KEY`: It is used to secure sessions, protect against CSRF attacks, and ensure data integrity through cryptographic signing.
   - `PSQL_DATABASE_URL`: URL for PosgreSQL database.
     - Example: `postgresql://{DATABASE_USER}:{DATABASE_PASSWORD}@{DATABASE_HOST}:{DATABASE_PORT}/{DATABASE_NAME}`
+  - `WD_ADMIN_EMAIL`: Email address of the admin user for the annotation interface.
+  - `WD_ADMIN_PASSWORD`: Password of the admin user for the annotation interface.
 - Optional `ENV` variables for `docker run`:
   - `FLASK_APP`: Specifies the relative path to the `app.py` file that contains the Flask application.
     - Default: `app.py`